jjbaek35/jjbaek35.github.io/test/About.md

 📫 jaejong at asu . edu

 ## Latest News
+1. Our Paper **"Harnessing Software-Defined Network for Cyber Deception Modeling and Analysis"** has been accepted in [11th IEEE Conference on Network Functions Virtualization and Software-Defined Networking (IEEE NFV-SDN 2025)](https://nfvsdn2025.ieee-nfvsdn.org/) on Nov.
+10-12, 2025, The paper proposes an SDN-based platform for centralized management and evaluation of cyber deception strategies by bridging theoretical deception models and practical experimentation.

+2. Our paper **"Towards Collaboration-Aware Resource Sharing in Research Computing Infrastructures"** has been accepted in [11th IEEE International Conference on Collaboration and Internet Computing (CIC)](https://www.sis.pitt.edu/lersais/conference/cic/2025/){:target="_blank"} on  Nov.
+11-14, 2025, This paper addresses inadequate project-centric data sharing in Research Computing Infrastructures with a formal framework for modeling collaborative contexts with dynamic access management.

-1. Our paper ["**Mapping the Landscape of Cybersecurity Preparedness: A Systematic Review of Non-Technological Determinants and Consequences**"](../papers/tis_2025.pdf){:target="_blank"} has been accepted in [Technology in Society](https://www.sciencedirect.com/journal/technology-in-society){:target="_blank"} on August 20, 2025.
+3. Our paper ["**Mapping the Landscape of Cybersecurity Preparedness: A Systematic Review of Non-Technological Determinants and Consequences**"](../papers/tis_2025.pdf){:target="_blank"} has been accepted in [Technology in Society](https://www.sciencedirect.com/journal/technology-in-society){:target="_blank"} on August 20, 2025.
 This journal paper highlights the importance of these non-technological elements and recommends that future research adopt an integrative approach to better understand their dynamic interplay and long-term consequences.

 1. Our paper ["**It's almost like Frankenstein": Investigating the Complexities of Scientific Collaboration and Privilege Management within Research